mikedaltonmtl/scheduler/README.md

 - Gain experience with different development environments, including Storybook, Jest, and Webpack Dev Server.

+## Stretch Features

+- `useReducer`: The custom useApplicationData Hook has been refactored using useReducer.

+- `Spot remaining`: The spots remaining functionality has been implemented using reducers.

+- `WebSocket server connection`: The WebSocket API has been used to make a persistent connection to the scheduler API server.

 ## Screenshots

-This gif shows a new appointment being created, edited and finally deleted in the app.
+This gif shows a new appointment being created, edited and finally cancelled in the app:

 ![Add, Edit and Delete actions](./public/images/scheduler.gif)